Georgi Conus: Career

 He had a marked influence upon such students as Alexander Scriabin and Reinhold Glière.
 For a time, much was expected of Georgi as a composer.
 Tchaikovsky thought so highly of his promise that he obtained for him the Tsar's annual stipend of 1200 rubles awarded to deserving musicians.
 Georgi did indeed compose songs, a ballet, a cantata, two symphonic poems, and a variety of other instrumental works.
-None of these have entered the international repertoire, and Georgi ultimately became more and more immersed in musical academics, formulating an abstruse system he called "metro-techtonic analysis" for the scientific measurement of symmetry in musical forms.
+None of these have entered the international repertoire, and Georgi ultimately became more and more immersed in musical academics, formulating an abstruse theory called metrotectonicism based around the scientific measurement of symmetrical temporal structures in musical forms as resulting from unconscious attachments to balance.
+So important was metrotectonicism that during the 1920s, it was a central research theme at the Moscow Conservatory and had its own department, led by Conus.
+Conus attempted to popularize his theory through lectures tours within Europe.